Glauber dynamics and coupling-from-the-past for Gaussian fields: Coding without the high noise assumption

 To deal with the case of $\rho_0$ being wet, we prove that the Boolean percolation on the update marks is in some sense subcritical, and will see in the proof of Theorem \ref{thm_general} that this is sufficient for our purpose.
-A finite subset of $\A_{\rho_0}$ is said to be a \emph{cutset} (above $(0,0)$) if every infinite active path starting from $(0,0)$ passes through a mark of the subset (e.g. the smallest cutset above $(0,0)$ is $\{\rho_0\}$).
-Let $\mathcal{T}:=\sigma((T^i_n)_{i \in \Z^d, n \in \Z})$, that is the $\sigma-$algebra generated by the space-time positions of the update marks. \begin{lemme} There almost surely exists a dry cutset above $(0,0)$, that is a cutset included in $W(\PP)^c$.
+A finite subset of $\A_{\rho_0}$ is said to be a \emph{cutset} (for $(0,0)$) if every infinite active path starting from $(0,0)$ passes through a mark of the subset (e.g. the smallest cutset for $(0,0)$ is $\{\rho_0\}$).
+Let $\mathcal{T}:=\sigma((T^i_n)_{i \in \Z^d, n \in \Z})$, that is the $\sigma-$algebra generated by the space-time positions of the update marks. \begin{lemme} There almost surely exists a dry cutset for $(0,0)$, that is a cutset included in $W(\PP)^c$.

 Moreover, there exists $\lambda>0$ such that for all $n\geq 0$,

 \end{lemme} In this statement, a wet path should be understood as an active path that only crosses wet marks.
 Equivalently, a wet path of length $n$ starting from $(0,0)$ is made of $n$ consecutive update marks that are all wet, the first being $\rho_0$.